pujaltedavid/marinature-docs/README.md

 # Login and Administrator zone

 When entering the [Admin zone](https://marinature.tk/admin), a username and password is asked.
 This account is created by the web developer and no one can create accounts other than them.
-It is intended to be used by the photographer to manage all his collections, photos and photo descriptions.
+It is intended to be used only by the photographer to manage all his collections, photos and photo descriptions.

 Once they have logged in, the dashboard is shown.
 <img src="./img/admin-1.png" alt="DESKTOP ADMIN DASHBOARD">